benjaminion/upgrading-ethereum-book/src/book.md

 TODO

 [Slasher](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm/) - the germ of the Casper FFG concept.
 A proof of stake overlay, or augmentation, on a proof of work chain that confers "finality" (though that word is not used) to converge on a single history.

+#### See also

+Vitalik provides great first-hand information on the background to the development of the Casper consensus protocols in a 2018 [Tweet storm](https://twitter.com/VitalikButerin/status/1029900695925706753).
+It's also available in a [single page format](https://hackmd.io/@liangcc/BJZDR1mIX?type=view).

 ### LMD Ghost <!-- /part2/consensus/lmd_ghost* -->